Andrewb3334/Coding-Set-8-/README.md

 Alg Workbench #2

-my string = "Hi, how are you doing today?"
+mystring = "Hi, how are you doing today?"

 count_spaces = 0